KumoCorp/kumomta/docs/changelog/main.md

   which create bounces for scheduled queues which match the domain/tenant/campaign of the triggering event. #272

+* Ready Queues now use intrusive lists through the internal Message structure, which keeps memory usage for the ready queues bounded to `O(number-of-messages)` rather than the previous `O(number-of-ready-queues * max_ready)`.

 ## Fixes

 * When `enable_tls` is set to `Required` or `RequiredInsecure`, ignore the